UnlyEd/next-right-now/concepts/env-and-stages.md

 When working on the `development` environment (localhost), the variables from `.env.build` are used by [the webpack configuration](./next.config.js), also, the [`now.json`](./now.json) configuration file is used _(it's always a symlink to another staging `now.*.json` file, e.g: `now.customer1.staging.json`)_, but the variable defined in `.env.build` take precedence.

-When deploying an instance to the Zeit's platform, the variables used are the one that belong to that instance, such as:
+When deploying an instance to the Vercel's platform, the variables used are the one that belong to that instance, such as:
 - `yarn deploy:customer1`: This script will deploy an instance using the `now.customer1.staging.json` file.
 - `yarn deploy:customer1:production`: This script will deploy an instance using the `now.customer1.production.json` file.

-> In those files, it's the `build.env` part that is used at build time (build is done on Zeit), which basically replaces all references of every environment variable by the actual value (string replace at build time).
+> In those files, it's the `build.env` part that is used at build time (build is done on Vercel), which basically replaces all references of every environment variable by the actual value (string replace at build time).

 ---

 ## What is an **environment**?

 > An environment is "where" the application is running.
-> It can be either "development" (localhost) or "production" (on Zeit's servers).
+> It can be either "development" (localhost) or "production" (on Vercel's servers).
 >
 > **The `environment` is defined by the `NODE_ENV` environment variable.**
 >